 Heavy cream, 200 ml (1 cup roughly, slightly less)

 Simmer for 10 minutes and puree using a hand blender.
 Adjust seasoning (salt).
 Store in an airtight container in the fridge.
-Before use, reheat gently, either in the oven covered with foil, or very carefully in a pot over low heat with barely any boiling water, and stirring when needed.
-The texture of this puree is soooo silky you do not want to ruin it by drying it out.
+Before use, reheat gently, either in the oven covered with foil, or very carefully in a pot over low heat stirring often.
+The texture of this puree is so silky you do not want to ruin it by drying it out.

-Bake the salmon in the oven at 200 degrees Celsius for 15 minutes.
+Bake the salmon in the oven at 180 Celsius for 15 minutes.
 Serve with the cauliflower puree, and pour the sauce on top.
 Garnish with either, or all of:

 Spring Onion tops